The LifeCore R100 Commercial Rowing Machine is a perfect blend of two great resistance types!

 - User chooses a target distance and time

-The Lifecore R100 Commercial Rowing Machine is coated with black semi-gloss paint and has an extruded aluminum frame with solid steel support.
+It’s coated with black semi-gloss paint and has an extruded aluminum frame with solid steel supports.
+Users absolutely loved how durable and bulletproof the LC R100 feels!

-It’s commercial grade and is built like a tank.
-It’s designed to take daily abuse from a health club and every part on the rower is made to last from the solid steel fan and flywheel to the industrial grade nylon strap and seat.
+Being “commercial grade” means it’s is built like a tank.
+It’s designed to take daily abuse from being used multiple times a day in gyms and fitness centers.
+Every part on the rower is made to last from the solid steel fan and flywheel to the industrial grade nylon strap and seat.

 No users complained about any annoying and creaking noises.
 Not a surprise given it’s a high-end, commercial-grade machine.

 The contoured, oversized seat has an ergonomic design and extra padding for maximum comfort.
-Users commented on how “extremely” comfortable the seat is, even when rowing for a long period of time.
+Users commented how “extremely” comfortable the seat is, even when rowing for long periods of time.

-The handles also have an ergonomic design and have a slight angle, which allows the user to easily grip it.
+The handle has an ergonomic design and a slight angle, which allows users to have a comfortable grip.
 In addition, the angled design alleviates strain on your hands and wrists.
-Users mentioned the handles are thin enough to easily wrap their hands around and is comfortable to grip.

 The footrests on the Lifecore R100 Commercial Rowing Machine are angled, wide, and have pivoting heel support.
 The foot platforms are made of steel and have separate, durable heel supports.